The Grinning Man (Jonathan Creek): Plot

 Set five years after the previous episode, "Gorgons Wood", "The Grinning Man" begins by introducing the Gothic mansion Metropolis.
 Since 1938, a number of visitors staying overnight in the mansion's attic "Nightmare Room" have disappeared without a trace.
 Originally owned by a spiritualist, the mansion is now the property of his grandson, stage magician Lance Gessler (Nicholas Boulton).
 Gessler lives with his mother, Constance (Judy Parfitt), his partner Elodie (Jenna Harrison) and their groundskeeper, Glenn (Ciarán McMenamin).
 They offer shelter to paranormal investigator Joey Ross and her friend Mina (Naomi Bentley) when the two are caught in a storm.
 Mina elects to sleep in the Nightmare Room and has vanished by morning.
 Constance calls in sleuth Jonathan Creek to investigate Mina's disappearance.

 Jonathan has recently begun a relationship with an old acquaintance, Nicola (Katherine Parkinson), who is opposed to his investigative career, believing it to be too dangerous an occupation.
 Jonathan is still in the employment of the magician Adam Klaus, whose television series is receiving heavy criticism from viewers.
 To Jonathan's bemusement, Klaus invests in the 3D pornography industry and begins dating the porn actress Candy Mountains (Jemma Walker).
 Jonathan inspects the attic room and the bedroom directly beneath it, but finds nothing suspicious, save for a small vent in the canopy of the room's four-poster bed, which is opened when pressure is put on the mattress, releasing dead flies.

-Investigating events at Metropolis, Jonathan deduces that Gessler's grandfather was a Nazi sympathiser, who laid a trap in the attic room to kill one of his enemies without arousing suspicion and which has subsequently killed anyone else who stayed in that room.
+Investigating events at Metropolis, Jonathan deduces that Gessler's grandfather was a Nazi sympathiser, who laid a trap in the attic room to kill one of his enemies without arousing suspicion, which has subsequently killed anyone else who stayed in that room.
 Jonathan and Joey spend the night in the room, but uncover nothing.
 The next morning, when trying to figure out what they had done differently to all the victims, Jonathan comes to the realisation that they would have all taken a bath in the adjoining bathroom.
 Upon realising the secret behind the disappearances, Jonathan races back up to the attic with Glenn.
 Unfortunately, Joey had already climbed into the bath, which has descended and released her into a water tank below the room, where the corpses of previous victims (including her friend Mina) remain, drowned and decomposing.
 The bath has not yet returned to its position so Jonathan and Glenn are able to rescue her.
 Confronting Constance, Jonathan explains that the room the disappearances occurred in was not the real attic room, but in fact located in a flat-roofed tower next to the real attic which had slanted ceilings built in to disguise it as the attic in order to stop people suspecting any traps beneath it.
 The vent in the canopy was designed to leak an ectoplasmic fluid on the first victim to ensure they would use the bath.